HueCodes/HueCodes.github.io/README.md

 ## Skills and Frameworks
 - Proficient in Docker and Kubernetes
 - React, Django, NextJS
-- Familiar with with Cloud platforms Azure, GCP, AWS
+- Familiar with with Cloud platforms: Azure, GCP, AWS
-- General Cybersecurity
+- General Cybersecurity Knowledge
 - PostgreSQL and NoSQL as well as MongoDB

 ## Home Lab